What’s the deal with skin gritting?

 What is skin gritting?
 It’s an at-home beauty technique that involves first massaging your face with oil, then applying a clay mask, and lastly massaging your skin with oil again.
 This results in black bumps being removed from the skin, which many believe to be blackheads.

-Dermatologists think otherwise, though.
-Many dermatologists and other skincare experts say that the resulting black bumps that are dislodged after skin gritting are just dead skin buildup -- not actual blackheads.
-While skin gritting isn't necessarily harmful to skin when done in moderation, the type of oil used can actually make skin issues worse.
+Dermatologists don’t think so.
+Many dermatologists and other skincare experts say that the resulting black bumps that are dislodged after skin gritting are just dead skin buildup — not actual blackheads.
+While skin gritting isn’t necessarily harmful to the skin when done in moderation, the type of oil used can actually make skin issues worse.
 For instance, using coconut oil on your skin might result in even more clogged pores.

 However, if you do skin gritting too often or massage your skin too hard or for too long, you can actually cause some serious damage resulting in broken capillaries, micro-cuts in your skin, and inflammation.